MICE: Minimal Interaction Cross-Encoders for efficient Re-ranking: Abstract

 \section{Abstract}

-Cross-encoders deliver state-of-the-art ranking effectiveness in information retrieval, but have a high inference cost.
-This prevents them from being used as first-stage rankers, but also incurs a cost when re-ranking documents.
-Prior work has addressed this bottleneck from two largely separate directions: accelerating cross-encoder inference by sparsifying the attention process or improving first-stage retrieval effectiveness using more complex models, e.g. late-interaction ones.
-In this work, we propose to bridge these two approaches, based on an in-depth understanding of the internal mechanisms of cross-encoders.
-Starting from cross-encoders, we show that it is possible to derive a new late-interaction-like architecture by carefully removing detrimental or unnecessary interactions.
-We name this architecture MICE (Minimal Interaction Cross-Encoders).
-We extensively evaluate MICE across both in-domain (ID) and out-of-domain (OOD) datasets.
-MICE decreases fourfold the inference latency compared to standard cross-encoders, matching late-interaction models like ColBERT while retaining most of cross-encoder ID effectiveness and demonstrating superior generalization abilities in OOD.
+In Information Retrieval (IR), cross-encoders deliver state-of-the-art ranking effectiveness but have a high inference cost, limiting their use to second-stage re-rankers.
+Prior work has addressed this bottleneck from two largely separate directions: accelerating cross-encoder inference through attention sparsification, or improving first-stage retrieval effectiveness to alleviate the need of a re-ranker, using more complex models, e.g. late-interactions.
+In this work, we bridge these two directions through an in-depth analysis of cross-encoder internal mechanisms.
+By identifying and removing superfluous interactions, we derive MICE (Minimal Interaction Cross-Encoders), a new cross-encoder architecture that retains effectiveness while reducing computational overhead.
+Extensive evaluations on both in-domain and out-of-domain datasets demonstrate that MICE matches or exceeds its cross-encoder counterpart in effectiveness, while reducing FLOPs down to $2.5$ times.